How to Care About the Future

 If one values the flame, they do not hurl their best burning torch in a random direction and hope for the best.
 They look carefully for other torches and ensure new and better torches are well lit before they would think to risk the extinguishment of that first torch.

-Our problem is we don’t know what intelligence, consciousness, and autopoiesis are, so we don’t know what’s flammable.
+Our problem is that we don’t know what intelligence, consciousness, and autopoiesis are, so we don’t know what’s flammable.
 While I’m not smart enough to solve those problems, I believe it is among the most important of our final imperatives to better know these valuable things.

 I consider it important to elevate the thinkers (Levin, Boyden, y Arcas, etc) who are aiming to make headway on these problems, and I hope to encourage more people to take these challenges seriously and cooperate on breakthroughs.